Chelsea Street Bridge (Boston)

-The Chelsea Street Bridge is a vertical-lift bridge that carries Chelsea Street between East Boston, Massachusetts, and Chelsea, Massachusetts, over the Chelsea Creek.
+The Chelsea Street Bridge is a vertical-lift bridge that carries Chelsea Street between East Boston and Chelsea, Massachusetts, United States, over the Chelsea Creek.
 It opened to traffic on May 12, 2012, after a $125.3M construction project replaced the previous bridge, a single-leaf bascule-type drawbridge.
 The span is 450 ft with a vertical clearance, when opened, of 175 ft.
 There are two lanes and a sidewalk in each direction.

 Previous bridges

 The current bridge is the latest in a succession of bridges at the same site going back to 1834.
 The most recent predecessor was a single-leaf bascule bridge on which construction began in 1936 and which was opened on May 10, 1937.